appacademy-prep-work/appacademy-prep-work.github.io/_includes/introduction-to-programming-summary.md

 Programming pages.
 Here's a quick recap of the various concepts you'll want to be familiar with after reading.

-Make sure to test your skills with the [practice-problems][practice-problems] before starting the coding challenge!
+Make sure to test your skills on [App Academy Online](https://open.appacademy.io/) before starting the coding challenge!

 [practice-problems]: ../practice-problems